mdlacasse/ARP-Lab/README.md

     2) tax-deferred savings accounts (e.g., 401k, 403b, etc.);
     3) tax-free savings accounts (Roth IRA, Roth 401k, etc.).
 - Single and Married Filing Jointly are currently the only two choices for income tax calculations;
-- Rates of return provided for the S&P500 include dividends;
+- Rates of return provided for the S&P 500 include dividends;
 - No investment administration fees is accounted for;
 - Contributions are assumed to be made at half-year, averaging periodic contributions evenly made through the year.
 - No estate tax calculations are included.